intel/inference-model-manager/docs/installation.md

 docker images
 ```
 Tag and push the image to registry
+NOTE: in case of private docker registry, please take a look on our documentation /docs/privateregistry.md
 ```
 docker tag $IMAGE_ID $REGISTRY_URL/management-api:latest
 docker push $REGISTRY_URL/management-api:latest
 ```

 ### 7. Install Management API [management api doc]
-In this step it's important to setup following variables in values.yaml file:
+In this step it's important to setup following variables in values.yaml file.
+NOTE: minio_endpoint_url should contain http or https and port number if different than 443.
+NOTE: minio_endpoint should contain port number if different than 443

 - <image_path> $REGISTRY_URL/management-api
 - <image tag> use "latest"